ardanlabs/gotraining/07-concurrency_channels/02-race_conditions/readme.md

 		"time"
 	)

-	var (
-		// numbers maintains a set of random numbers. numbers []int
+	// numbers maintains a set of random numbers. var numbers []int

-		// wg is used to wait for the program to finish. wg sync.WaitGroup
+	// wg is used to wait for the program to finish. var wg sync.WaitGroup
-	)

 	// init is called prior to main. func init() {